g8os/EFBD/README.md

 # Solution

 Make separate architecture for boot volume storage.
-It should be deduplicated
+It should be:
+* deduplicated
-Fast
+* Fast

 # Proposed architectre